cosmos72/stmx/README.md

 STMX now supports hardware memory transactions in addition to classic software ones.
-It uses Transactional Synchronization Extensions (TSX) available on the following Intel x86_64 processors released in June 2013:
+It uses Transactional Synchronization Extensions (TSX) available at least on the following Intel x86_64 processors released in June 2013:

 - Intel Core i5 4570
 - Intel Core i5 4670
 - Intel Core i7 4770
+- ...

 To actually use hardware memory transactions with STMX, you will need:

-- one of the above CPUs
+- a CPU supporting Intel TSX, for example one from the above list
 - a 64-bit unix-like OS (currently tested on Debian GNU/Linux x86_64)
 - a 64-bit installation of Steel Bank Common Lisp (SBCL) version 1.0.55 or later (currently tested on SBCL for x86_64, version 1.1.9)